Trauma Informed Interviewing

-Already traumatised clients can be further traumatised when engaging with the legal system, particular those with complex legal issues.
-This half-day workshop equips workers with practical strategies in taking statements and responding to the client’s distress.
-It will also address the vicarious trauma that workers may experience when exposed to the distress and difficult content when assisting traumatised clients with complex legal problems.
+Already traumatised clients can be further traumatised when engaging with services and needing to answer lots of questions.
+This half-day workshop equips workers with practical strategies in conducting interviews in a culturally safe and trauma-informed way, and responding to the client’s distress.
+It will also address the vicarious trauma that workers may experience when exposed to the distress and difficult content when assisting traumatised clients seeking assistance for a variety of issues.

-- Impacts of trauma, specifically on the brain and relationships
+- Impacts of trauma on the brain, memory and relationships

 - What to do if someone becomes distressed/has a panic attack/dissociates